ryanpeek/radseq/RADSEQ.md

 # *PCA*
 **This is a general way to generate a principal component analysis from your subsampled bam files**

-1. Obtain scripts
-pca_calc.sh and plotPCA_2.R and pca_plot.sh
+1. Obtain scripts:   pca_calc.sh and plotPCA_2.R and pca_plot.sh

 2. Run pca_calc.sh
 - `sbatch pca_calc.sh subbamlist out`        (out can be any name for your outputted file)

 3. `sed 's/_RA\.sort\.flt_100000\.bam/ 1 1/g' subbamlist > out.clst`

 4. VIM (or other text editor) out.clst and insert a header FID IID CLUSTER   (IID changes symbol; CLUSTER changes color)
   - Feel free to modify this file according to symbol or color as you see fit for the final PCA plot

 5. `sh pca_plot.sh`  This should create 3 pdfs (but can be modified by modifying the script)

 ## Connect to Cluster to put these files in your local directory (your computer)